 Companies wishing to enter a Pre-Pack arrangement must prove it would be in its, and the creditors’ best interests as opposed to other insolvency options.

-Keeping up with certain tax bills can be difficult, and HMRC will do everything they can to get their money back.
+Keeping up with your HMRC tax bill can be difficult, and the tax office will do everything they can to get their money back.
 Sometimes it’s a sign that there are bigger problems within the business, so it’s important to tackle the issue head-on and not bury your head in the sand; otherwise, the problems could get much worse.

 How we can help

-If you find yourself in a position where you are behind on your HMRC payments, there are options available to you.
+If you find yourself in a position where you are behind on payments, or unable to pay your HMRC tax bill, there are options available to you.
 We can work on the best solution to you, whether that involves arranging a Time to Pay Arrangement, a Company Voluntary Arrangement (CVA), or another procedure more tailored for your circumstances.